alexjlockwood/AndroidDesignPatterns/_posts/2015-03-09-activity-fragment-postponed-shared-element-transitions-part3b.md

 <!--morestart-->

 A common source of problems when dealing with shared element transitions stems from the fact that they are initiated by the framework very early in the Activity lifecycle.
 Recall that `Transition`s require both the start and end state of its target views in order to function properly.
-Thus, if a shared element transition starts before its shared element views are assigned their final size and position and size within the called Activity, the transition will capture incorrect end values for its shared elements and the behavior of the resulting animation will fail completely.
+Thus, if a shared element transition starts before its shared element views are assigned their final size and position and size within the called Activity, the transition will capture incorrect end values for its shared elements and the behavior of the resulting animation will fail completely (see **Video 3.3** for an example of what a failed shared element enter transition might look like).

 <!--more-->